Axiomata

 The Cut

-Who bent towards you and found nothing there?
+Who bent towards you and found nothing?